 Symptoms of Carpal Tunnel Syndrome

-The most common symptoms of CTS, which can affect one or both hands, include:
+The most common symptoms of carpal tunnel syndrome, which can affect one or both hands, include:

 - Weakness when gripping objects